 You can do one, two or three of those.

-If 3 Passes are not challenging enough, you can opt to side-trip 3 trekking peaks:
+If 3 Passes are not challenging enough, you add a side trip to any of these trekking peaks:

 AT A GLANCE

-- in 2013 we added 3 Passes to our list of top 10 hikes in the world, replacing the Annapurna Circuit
+- in 2013 we moved 3 Passes to our list of top 10 hikes in the world, replacing the Annapurna Circuit

 - majority of hikers in the Everest region hire a guide, porter(s) and/or pack animal(s) but it’s fairly easy to do independently